 Boyd et al. (1994) fitted a model for urban catchment runoff to 3 catchments in Australia (all in ACT).
-This model conceptualised that the urban catchment was comprised of EIA, pervious area that contributed for small rainfall events (<40 mm) and pervious areas that contributed for small rainfall events (<40 mm) and pervious areas that contributed for larger rainfall events (>40mm).
-For the "small pervious" area, the study indicated initial losses of 0 to 4 mm, while for the "large pervious" area is effectively lumped into the EIA (such as Phillips et al (2014)), so that the 30 to 50 mm initial loss would be generally consistent with the initial loss concept for the Indirectly Connected Area in this chapter.
+This model conceptualised that the urban catchment was comprised of EIA, pervious area that contributed for small rainfall events (<40 mm) and pervious areas that contributed for larger rainfall events (>40mm).
+For the "small pervious" area, the study indicated initial losses of 0 to 4 mm, while for the "large pervious" area, the study indicated 30 to 50 mm.
+It is noted that in other studies the "small pervious" area is effectively lumped into the EIA (such as Phillips et al (2014)), so that the 30 to 50 mm initial loss would be generally consistent with the initial loss concept for the Indirectly Connected Area in this chapter.
 However, key challenges with the Boyd et al. (1994) catchments is that they are low density (5 to 25% total impervious fraction), and the model applied effectively incorporates a proportional loss into the fraction of "small pervious" and "large pervious" areas.